ga-curriculum/java-methods-and-scope-lab/README.md

 ## About

-tktk Write a short but descriptive summary of the content in this module.
-Introduce the lab.
-What will the students build in this lab?
+This lab provides an opportunity to practice creating methods.

 ## Prerequisites

-- tktk
+- Java Methods and Scope module

 ## Time to complete

-Estimated time to complete core lab exercise: **tktk min**
+Estimated time to complete core lab exercise: **90 min**

 ## Starter code